 Digraph Sort

-The spring garden digraph (ch, sh, the) sort is a favorite with my students.
+The spring garden digraph (ch, sh, th) sort is a favorite with my students.
 They have to sort the flowers to the correct digraph flower pot.
 They sort the flowers according to the digraph they hear in each word, and where they hear the sounds (beginning or end).
-I usually give the cut and glue recording sheet as a follow up review activity.
+I usually give the cut and glue recording sheet as a follow-up review activity.

 Compound Words